ujji7/eldians/FEATURES.md

 If the entire market file does not follow the specified format, aka an empty file, a file with random words such as just "agenda" would lead to the creation of a new, empty Marketplace with auction sale set as false, and uid set to 0.

+##Client
+Reads the daily.txt file and sends the transaction details to the transaction factory to for the Transactions to be made.
+In order for the Client to read the daily.txt the file needs to be placed in the folder that is the source root of the program.
+Client's job is to first read the daily.txt, check for valid formatted transactions then send each transaction to the Transaction Factory to get made and then finally send these transaction objects which are received from the factory to the application for execution.

+The Client basically deals with all the fatal errors related to the format of the transactions that are received from the dailt.txt file
+We used REGEX to check for the right formatting for each transaction type.
+Unfortunately due to the way we have the Client running and setup we were unable to display the Junit tests for Cient but locally on the side we were and did test all the possible scenarios and have included the test sample .txt files used for testing with our submission.

 ## Transaction Creation / TransactionFactory.java and Transaction.java

 The TransactionFactory uses the factory design pattern to create Transaction objects.